 Gym memberships are comparatively expensive – most being rather cagy about their prices on their websites.
 It seems to me that the Mail are playing to their middle class housewife readership, those with the disposable income for gym memberships, reinforcing the opinion that simply running outside is not good enough.
 It’s a lazy, poorly researched piece of fluff, framed as a scare story and frankly, a non-story.

-What the Belgian researchers seem says is that pollution is the problem, and this can be somewhat alleviated by running in a park, or in weather conditions that dissipate pollutants such as rain and wind.
+What the Belgian researchers seem to say is that pollution is the problem, and this can be somewhat alleviated by running in a park, or in weather conditions that dissipate pollutants such as rain and wind.
 Surely the more worrying aspect is that walking outside for a significant length of time is going to expose you to pollutants that impair cognitive ability and raise markers of inflammation.

-If you are a runner, don’t let this shoddily subbed piece of journalism out you off going outside.
+If you are a runner, don’t let this shoddily subbed piece of journalism put you off going outside.
 I have had gym memberships, and I have run outside; I have joined and left four gyms.
 And yet I have been running on and off, injuries permitting, for 15 years.
 I know which I prefer, but then I don’t have to run in a city.

 The end is nigh!
 And through the last 2 years I have learned one thing; I’m not that keen on Bond films.
 I am, however, a massive Bond nerd.
 Although I find Le Carre more thoughtful and the Bourne films more coherent, my favourites are Goldeneye, From Russia with Love, Casino Royale and Skyfall.